How to look for records of... Royal Navy ships’ log books

 1. Why use this guide?

 This guide will help you to find Royal Navy log books at The National Archives.
-These records reveal the location of Royal Navy ships and submarines, wherever they were in the world, and the voyages they took, from around 1669 to 1986.
+These records reveal the location of Royal Navy ships and submarines, wherever they were in the world, and the voyages they took, from around 1669 onwards.
+Unlike the Army, the Royal Navy did not keep unit war diaries but naval logs are the nearest equivalent to those diaries.

 - locations of ships